 If all of this is asking for more faith than you have then, if you would like, we can arrange 'A Service of Thanksgiving' after the birth of your child, which celebrates birth and new life, but stops short of faith, promises and commitment.

-Christenings are held in the afternoon of the 1st Sunday in the month (unless parents especially ask for a Baptism during a main church service)
+Christenings are usually held at 12.30 or 1.00 pm on a Sunday (unless parents especially ask for a Baptism during a main church service at 10.30am)

-We ask you to check that important people who you want to be present are available before you set the date.
+We ask you to check that important people who you want to be present are available before you set the date with us.

-If you live outside our parishes, we ask that you consult your local Vicar first to check that they have no objections to you 'coming elsewhere'.
+If you live outside our parishes, we ask that you consult your local Vicar (or Rector) first to check that they have no objections to you 'coming elsewhere'.